 How to Re-Order Stacks in Lightroom

 The top picture in the stack is the one you see.
 The others hide underneath.
 Any changes you make affect only this photo.
 Changes do not apply to the entire stack.
-This includes adding keywords, stars, or colours.
+This includes adding keywords, stars, or colors.
 This also includes post-processing edits.
 To apply changes to all photos, expand the stack and sync the changes.

 But you can re-order the stack and change the top photo.
 When creating a stack, highlight the images you want to include.
 Then, use your arrow keys to select the image you want to be on top.
 This does not have to be the first image in the sequence.
 Notice that the area around the chosen image is slightly brighter than the other selected images.